rmastand/MODProducer/README.md

 ## Usage Instruction

 All of the code relating to this GitHub should be run inside of a Cern Virtual Machine, which can be found [here](http://opendata.cern.ch/VM/CMS/2011 "CERN Open Data Portal").
-For this example, use the CMS 2011 VM; for analysis on other data sets, you may need to use the CMS 2010 VM.
+If analyzing 2010 data, use the CMS 2010 VM; if analyzing 2011 or simulated data, use the CMS 2011 VM.

 Within a terminal on the VM:

 ### Preparation

+This section is for 2011 and simulated data.
+If analyzing 2010 data, replace all instances of ```CMSSW_5_3_32``` with ```CMSSW_4_2_8```.

 - Create a CMSSW environment: